 After getting the degree and courses under your belt, you need to find the job openings.
-Unfortunately, compared to other teacher openings, the number of high school Bible teacher openings is relatively low each year.
+Unfortunately, compared to other teaching positions, the number of high school Bible teacher positions posted each year is relatively low.
 After all, how many high school Bible teachers does a school need?
 Small schools—and many Christian schools are small—only need one.
 In addition, many Christian schools are especially careful about who they hire to teach their Bible courses.

 The ACSI site includes an extensive list of job openings.
 Though much smaller, Christian School International is another association of Christian schools that maintains a jobs database.
 If you would like to teach in a classical Christian school check the website of the Association of Classical & Christian Schools.
 (Search for locations using the links on the left side of the page.)
 As far as I know, most classical Christian schools do not have sole Bible teacher positions so you will probably need to be able to teach something related to the humanities as well.